Azuqua: History

-As of March 2018, Azuqua hired Todd Owens as CEO.
+In March 2018, Azuqua hired Todd Owens as CEO.
 Owens was previously CEO of Appuri, a customer data platform.
 Hasija has transitioned to the role of Chief Product Officer.

 Azuqua also hired on Dan Kogan who has taken on the role of Chief Marketing Officer.
 Kogan previously worked at Tableau, a BI and analytics company, as a Senior Director of Product Marketing.